 Hybrid systems are models that combine continuous dynamics with discrete mode changes.
-They are created in HyVisual by creating a modal model, found in the utilities library.
+They are created in HyVisual by creating a modal model, found in the higherOrderActors under the actors library.
 We start by examining a pre-built modal model, and conclude by illustrating how to construct one.